mcken-vince/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for learning and getting more practice with Rails.

 ## Screenshots
 ### Home Page: